Launching the VASCO citizen science project: Introduction

 In this paper, we first describe the structure of the VASCO Citizen Science Project and the philosophy of its data analysis methodology.
-We then present the VASCO web interface\footnote{http://ml-blink.org} \citep{Pelckmans2021} and its use.
+We then present the VASCO web interface~\endnote{\url{http://ml-blink.org}} \cite{Pelckmans2021} and its use.
 Finally, we present the VASCO citizen science network, which aims to make the citizen science project both pedagogically fruitful and entertaining for students and amateur astronomers of all ages and levels of knowledge, whilst generating data analysis products of use to the scientific community.

-\section{Image preprocessing}
+\section{Image~Preprocessing}

-The web interface is currently using the original sample from 150,000 candidates presented by \citet{Villarroel2020}, obtained through a $30''$ cross-matching of the USNO and Pan-STARRS catalogues \citep{Soodla2019}.
-This sample of 150,000 candidates may host even more fascinating objects than the transients already found, and maybe even one of the real vanishing objects we are looking for.
-However, this candidate list is large and in need of preprocessing.
-On the 1st of October 2020, this subset will be replaced by a refined list of candidates without spurious entries caused by easily identifiable problems.
+The web interface is currently using the original sample from 150,000 candidates presented by Villarroel~et~al. (2020) \cite{Villarroel2020}, obtained through a $30''$ cross-matching of the USNO and Pan-STARRS catalogs~\cite{Soodla2019}.
+This sample of 150,000 candidates may host even more fascinating objects than the transients already found, and~maybe even one of the real vanishing objects we are looking for.
+However, this candidate list is large and in need of~preprocessing.

-As is true for any archive-based project, VASCO can be affected by the following problems: \begin{itemize} \item Discovery: Where does the information of interest reside? \item Access: Each astronomical archive has developed its own data access system which makes data querying quite cumbersome if the number of services to be consulted is high. \item Representation: Most of the time, data gathered from different archives cannot be directly compared.
-In the case of images, different sky coverage, orientation and/or pixel size demand a pre-processing analysis for the comparison to be possible. \end{itemize} All these issues can be largely alleviated if a Virtual Observatory methodology is considered.
-The Virtual Observatory\footnote{http://www.ivoa.net} (VO) is an international initiative that was born in the year 2000 and whose main goal is to guarantee easy and efficient access and analysis of the information hosted in astronomical archives.
-In particular we have taken advantage of VO to provide citizens with as clean a sample of objects as possible, where most of the instrumental artifacts have been filtered out.
-In this context two actions were accomplished:
+\textls[-25]{As is true for any archive-based project, VASCO can be affected by the following~problems:} \begin{itemize} \item Discovery: Where does the information of interest reside? \item Access: Each astronomical archive has developed its own data access system which makes data querying quite cumbersome if the number of services to be consulted \mbox{is high.} \item Representation: Most of the time, data gathered from different archives cannot be directly compared.
+In~the case of images, different sky coverage, orientation and/or pixel size demand a pre-processing analysis for the comparison to be possible. \end{itemize}